 The purpose of this advisory is to outline the costs associated with Elon's Master of Education degree and to provide you with the available financing options to assist in meeting those costs.
-If, after reading this advisory, you should desire additional information, please contact Lynette Lorenzetti in Elon's Office of Financial Planning at firstname.lastname@example.org, (336) 278-7640 or (800) 334-8448 ext.
-2.
+If, after reading this advisory, you should desire additional information, please contact Lynette Lorenzetti in Elon's Office of Financial Planning at firstname.lastname@example.org, (336) 278-7640.

 The Summer Cohort Program, which offers three paths, Elementary Education, Gifted Education and Special Education, is offered at a fixed reduced price.
-The cost of the Summer Cohort Program for Cohort XIII (2014-2016) will total $10,160.
+The cost of the Summer Cohort Program for Cohort XIII (2014-2016) totaled $10,160.
+The cost for Cohort XIV (2015-2017) will be set in mid-February.
 The cost of the global experience to Costa Rica is included in the program cost.
 A payment plan is available.

 Summer 1 - $3,900